HaohanWang/CMM/README.md

 * CMM currently supports CSV and binary PLINK files.
 * Extensions to other data format can be easily implemented through `FileReader` in `utility/dataLoadear`.
 Feel free to contact us for the support of other data format.

+## Python Users
+Proficient python users can directly call the CMM method with python code, see example at [Line 261 to Line 266](https://github.com/HaohanWang/CMM/blob/master/cmm.py#L261)

 ## Installation (Not Required)
 You will need to have numpy, scipy and pysnptool installed on your current system.
 You can install CMM using pip by doing the following